east-sussex-county-council/Escc.FindAddress.Mvc/README.md

 ## Using the field in a Razor view

 The `HtmlFieldPrefix` property should match the name of the address property on the model in order for MVC model binding to work. `ApiControllerUrl` is optional and defaults to the built-in Web API documented below.
+This can be useful when hosting the field in a virtual directory for example.

  	@Html.Partial("_FindAddress", Model.ExampleAddress, new ViewDataDictionary()
     {